ICC issues arrest warrants for Russian commanders Kobylash and Sokolov | Headlines

 This is the second set of warrants for the arrest of Russian officials related to the war in Ukraine.
 In March last year the ICC issued warrants for the arrest of President Vladimir Putin and Children's Commissioner Maria Lvova-Belova on war crimes charges related to the abduction of Ukrainian children.
 The Kremlin rejects the allegations.

+Kobylash, 58, was the commander of the so-called long-range aviation of the Russian air force at the time of the alleged crimes.
+Sokolov, 61, was an admiral in the Russian navy who commanded the Black Sea Fleet during the period to which the charges relate, according to the ICC.
+Ukrainian President Volodymyr Zelenskiy welcomed the ICC decision to issue arrest warrants for the two Russian commanders.

-The ICC on Tuesday said the attacks on Ukraine's electrical grid caused civilian harm and damage that would have been clearly excessive to any expected military advantage.
-Ukraine's prosecutors were already investigating possible war crimes after a winter campaign of air strikes on Ukrainian energy and utilities infrastructure.
+"Every Russian commander who orders strikes against Ukrainian civilians and critical infrastructure must know that justice will be served.
+Every perpetrator of such crimes must know that they will be held accountable," he said on the social media platform X. The ICC on Tuesday said the attacks on Ukraine's electrical grid caused civilian harm and damage that would have been clearly excessive to any expected military advantage.

+Russia denies deliberately targeting civilian infrastructure in Ukraine, saying its attacks are all intended to reduce Kyiv's ability to fight.
+ICC Prosecutor Karim Khan visited Ukraine in March last year to investigate Russia's campaign of missile and drone attacks on power plants and other infrastructure that have killed hundreds of civilians and left millions with no electricity or water.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)